iron-software/IronPdfNode.Examples/examples/threading/README.md

 ***Based on <https://ironpdf.com/examples/threading/>***

-Both JavaScript and Node.js are built to handle asynchronous processing effectively.
-This feature is also supported by [IronPDF, a .NET PDF library](https://ironpdf.com), renowned for its capabilities in generating and manipulating PDFs with ease.
+JavaScript and Node.js are both equipped to handle asynchronous operations.
+Similarly, [IronPDF, a .NET PDF library](https://ironpdf.com/), excels in creating and manipulating PDFs efficiently.

-A key aspect of IronPDF is that many of its methods use promises.
-By taking advantage of this, developers can process multiple HTML contents concurrently, and then employ the `Promise.all` method to ensure all these tasks are completed.
+IronPDF typically uses methods that return promises, allowing for the concurrent rendering of multiple HTML documents.
+We can utilize the `Promise.all` method to pause execution until all these promises are resolved.

-It's important to remember that `Promise.all` does not guarantee each promise will be successful; it simply verifies that all of them have concluded.
+It's important to remember that `Promise.all` only confirms that the promises have been resolved, not that they were successful.

-Within such constructs, `await` is used in a `.map` function to pause the execution until the PDFs are returned, allowing any needed modifications on these documents.
-If the objective is just to generate PDFs without further adjustments, then employing `async` and `await` might be unnecessary.
+Using `await` within a `.map` function helps in pausing the process to wait for the generated PDF documents, allowing for further modifications to these documents.
+If the objective is simply to generate the PDFs without any further alteration, the implementation of `async` and `await` might be unnecessary.